zporat/zporat.github.io/index.md

 My name is Zachary (Zack) Porat.
 I am currently a PhD candidate in mathematics at Wesleyan University.
 My advisor is David Pollack.

 Before Wesleyan, I obtained my B.S. in Mathematics from Union College.
-For more information, my CV can be found below.
+For more information, here is a copy of my CV, last updated in March 2023 [PDF](site.cv_link).

 Outside of math, I enjoy rock climbing and playing trumpet.